 Nov 5, 2019

 Networking seems to be a common struggle for songwriters.
 Many creative types are just not very social and we tend to be introverted.
 That can make it hard to really build the team you need to help you get your songs heard and placed.
-So, here are 4 ways this introvert has overcome some of his natural tendencies to just hang with my close inner circle:
+So, here are 4 ways this introvert has overcome some of his natural tendencies to learn how songwriters network: